abhurtun/Blog/enzyme_tdd.md

 Let’s grab our testing libraries first.
 We’ll be using **Mocha** as our test runner, **Chai** as our expectation library, **Sinon** for creating stubs and mocks whenever necessary, and **Enzyme** as a helper library for testing React Components.
 We’ll go over Enzyme a bit later on, after we set our testing environment up.
 For now, grab those testing dependencies:

-`npm i mocha chai sinon enzyme react-addons-test-utils --save-dev`
+`npm i mocha chai sinon jsdom enzyme react-addons-test-utils  --save-dev`

 ## Setting up the testing framework